KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

+- If running out of context or steps, do not rush.
+Call finish(is_continue=True) to pause and resume the task in a new context. </tool_rules>

+- If there is ambiguity or under specification in the user task, search the internet to find the most reliable and modern solution to resolve the ambiguity. \end{prompt}

+Each tool rule addresses a specific failure mode.
+An earlier revision of this section opened with an explicit definition (``\textbf{PWD denotes current working directory} and does not refer to a directory named PWD'') added after we observed the model creating a literal \texttt{PWD/} subdirectory inside the workspace.
+The current revision drops the disambiguation entirely by replacing every occurrence of \texttt{PWD/} in the prompt with the shell-conventional relative form \texttt{./}~(e.g., \texttt{./tmp/}, \texttt{./SORCAR.md}), which frontier models interpret unambiguously as the working directory.
+This is a small example of a recurring simplification pattern: when a prompt rule exists solely to disambiguate a confusing notation, replacing the notation is preferable to explaining it.

-\textbf{``Write() for new files.\ Edit() for small changes.''} Without this distinction, the model may use \texttt{Write()} to overwrite an existing file with a slightly modified version, losing content it forgot to include.
+\textbf{``Use Write() for new files; Edit() for small changes.''} Without this distinction, the model may use \texttt{Write()} to overwrite an existing file with a slightly modified version, losing content it forgot to include.
 By reserving \texttt{Write()} for new files and requiring \texttt{Edit()} for modifications, the instruction ensures that changes are surgical and that unchanged portions of a file are never at risk.

 \textbf{Bash timeout guidance.} LLMs frequently launch shell commands without considering their runtime.
 A compilation or test suite that takes five minutes will time out at the default 30-second shell timeout in most agent frameworks, causing spurious failures.
-The instruction to use 300~seconds as the default, retry with higher timeouts on timeouts, and run long-running commands in the background with output redirected to a file provides a mechanical protocol that handles common cases without requiring the model to estimate runtime from first principles.
+The instruction to use 120~seconds as the default, retry with higher timeouts on timeouts, and run long-running commands in the background with output redirected to a file provides a mechanical protocol that handles common cases without requiring the model to estimate runtime from first principles.

-\textbf{``Use go\_to\_url() for browser tool.''} The agent has access to multiple tools that could plausibly interact with the web (shell-based \texttt{curl}, a Python program, the browser tool, etc.).
-This instruction eliminates ambiguity by specifying which tool to use for browser-based interactions.
+\textbf{``Use go\_to\_url() for browser navigation.''} The agent has access to multiple tools that could plausibly interact with the web (shell-based \texttt{curl}, a Python program, the browser tool, etc.).
+This clause eliminates ambiguity by specifying which tool to use for browser-based interactions.

-\textbf{``The user cannot see intermediate chat.''} Users can get lost in the detailed trajectory generated by KISS Sorcar in the chat window.
-Often users want to see only the final summary returned by the \texttt{finish} tool, not the intermediate chain-of-thought or tool calls.
-Without this instruction, the model may ``tell'' the user something in an intermediate message and then assume the user has seen it, leading to confusion when the user asks for information the model believes it already provided.
-The instruction forces the model to put all user-facing information into the \texttt{finish} summary.